Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 The build environment includes a pgadmin container that you can use to examine the postgresql db running on the postgresql container.

-Your infrastructure is now up and running.
+Your infrastructure should be up and running about 2 minutes after the chronup.sh is run.

 # Setting up a test environment